madreher/LammpsInputBuilder/README.md

 LammpsInputBuilder maintain this logic by requiring all its types of objects to provide a *do* and *undo* command whenever relavant.
 The only exceptions to this rule are the `Instruction` objects which do not have an *undo* counter part.
 For example, the command `reset_timestep` simply sets the `step` counter to a new value, therfor it doesn't need to be stopped or undone, it is a simple one time action.

-#### Unrolling the TypedMolecule
+#### Unrolling the TypedMolecularSystem

-The first step is to translate the `TypedMolecule` object.
+The first step is to translate the `TypedMolecularSystem` object.
 The data file is generated internally by [ASE](https://wiki.fysik.dtu.dk/ase/).
 The initial Lammps input script is based on a preconfigured template with the necessary adjustements to account for the type of forcefield used.

 Dev note: This is a sufficient approach for now because LIB only supports ReaxFF and Airebo potentiel which only requires the Atom section in the Lammps data file.
 Other forcefield might require a different approach or backend (ex: [moltemplate](https://www.moltemplate.org/)).